• Skip to primary navigation

 Event Two – Deadlift

 An exercise familiar to most weightlifters of any level, considered a true test of total-body strength.
-Athletes had a choice between two weights, 360 kilograms (793.7 pounds) and 400 kilograms (881.8 pounds) to perform as many repetitions as possible.
+Athletes have a choice between two weights, 360 kilograms (793.7 pounds) and 400 kilograms (881.8 pounds) to perform as many repetitions as possible.
 Weight trumps all here.
 Just one rep with the heavier bar ranks higher than any number of reps with the lighter one.

 Results